 You Will Always Miss 100% of the Shots You Don’t Take!

-So many people, kids and grownups, let their dreams stay on their “wish list” instead of putting them on their “to do” list – leaving them there to die as the years slip by.
+So many people let their dreams stay on their “wish list” instead of putting them on their “to do” list – leaving them there to die as the years slip by.

 But that doesn’t have to happen!
 Here are three common “stoppers” that keep people from taking that first step and what you can do to break through those stoppers today (hint – mindset is the key).